gchq/stroom-docs/content/en/docs/quick-start-guide/process.md

 You will now see the newly created processor and its filter.

 {{< image "quick-start-guide/process/show-processors.png" >}}The new processor and filter{{< /image >}}

-By default the processor will be enabled on creation but a filter will be disabled on creation.

 Ensure that both the processor and its filter are enabled by clicking the checkbox at the left of the row.
 This is it, everything we've done is about to start working on its own, just like it would in a real configuration.